Schedule Detail of the Four Palaces Show

 1. Chầu Đệ Nhị: The reincarnation of Goddess of Mountain & Forest Performance

-People said that Goddess of Mountains & Forests with green shining costumes, feather fan and light on hand always brings luck and wealth to the people.
-This performance gives the audience an opportunity to witness the actress incarnating Goddess of Mountains and Forests with exact mood and gestures.
+People said that the Goddess of Mountains & Forests with green shining costumes, feather fans, and light on hand always brings luck and wealth to the people.
+This performance gives the audience an opportunity to witness the actress incarnating the Goddess of Mountains and Forests with exact mood and gestures.

 2. Ông Hoàng Mười: The reincarnation of General “Ong Muoi“ Performance

-There is a legend that “Ong Muoi” is the son of King of Ocean.
+There is a legend that “Ong Muoi” is the son of the King of Ocean.
 He made a great contribution to defeating the Chinese invaders.
 After the war, he lived in Nghe An province, then became a God and leave the earth.
 During his life as a talented warrior, he was well-known for poems, he was always in a yellow long dress and traditional yellow embroidered turban.
-Enjoy this performance and you will observe his appearance with lots of servants serving him betel, tea, cigarettes while musicians were performing traditional folk music.
+Enjoy this performance and you will observe his appearance with lots of servants serving him betel, tea, and cigarettes while musicians were performing traditional folk music.

 3. Cô Bé Thượng Ngàn: The little Princess of Mountain & Forest Performance

 Once upon a time, the little Princess served the Goddess of Mountains and Forests.
-She put on brocade, silver necklace, dancing with an umbrella and baskets of flowers.
-The performance of the little Princess not only healed sick and bring luck to the people by offering flowers and gifts to them.
+She put on a brocade, and silver necklace, and dancing with an umbrella and baskets of flowers.
+The performance of the little Princess not only healed the sick and bring luck to the people by offering flowers and gifts to them.
 If you are lucky, you can have a small lucky gift from her.

-For short, it would be amiss if discovering Vietnamese culture without its rich tradition of spiritual belief, and The Four Palaces Show brings the fullest taste of this religious performance.
+In short, it would be amiss if discover Vietnamese culture without its rich tradition of spiritual belief, and The Four Palaces Show brings the fullest taste of this religious performance.